Master of Applied Science

 Coursework Regulations

 Coursework Plan.
 Prior to registering in any courses, all MASc students are required to consult with the Research Supervisor or Specialty Advisor regarding a Coursework Plan, and thereby secure approval of the Plan.
-The student should initially develop a draft plan that lists the proposed courses and schedule, taking account of course availability (not all courses are offered every year) and term in which they are given (see Course Schedule), and may take account of prior courses and course substitutions in the manner indicated below.
+The student should initially develop a draft plan that lists the proposed courses and schedule, taking account of course availability (not all courses are offered every year) and term in which they are given, and may take account of prior courses and course substitutions in the manner indicated below.
 This will assure adherence to course credit requirements, coursework regulations, an appropriate course load and selection, and no scheduling conflicts.

 Minimum Course Marks.
 A minimum of 68% is required in each course used for credit.
 However, a maximum of 6 credits with grades between 60 and 67% may be accepted for credit, if the candidate has an average greater than or equal to 68% in all coursework.
 Supplemental examinations are not granted to graduate students: a course in which a grade of less than 60% is obtained may be repeated for a higher standing, subject to approval of the Department and G+PS.
 A student who obtains a grade of less than 68% in more than 6 credits will normally be required to withdraw for inadequate academic progress.